x-Lele-x/x-Lele-x/README.md

 <li><strong>Data Science:</strong> From data analysis to visualization, I thrive on extracting meaningful insights from complex datasets.
 My expertise spans across Python and various ML libraries such as TensorFlow, Pandas and Scikit-learn.</li>

+<li><strong>Front-End Development:</strong> I enjoy creating intuitive and user-friendly interfaces, with experience in HTML, CSS, and JavaScript.
+Also, I'm now improving my skills by working on some projects and learning new frameworks such as React and Angular.</li>

 <li><strong>IoT Projects:</strong> Combining the power of IoT with machine learning, I've worked on innovative projects that bridge the gap between data collection and intelligent decision-making.</li>

-<li><strong>Front-End Development:</strong> I enjoy creating intuitive and user-friendly interfaces, with experience in HTML, CSS, and JavaScript.</li>
 </ul>